Table of Contents

 - Evidence Gathering: The costs for pulling medical records, police reports, and other vital documents.

-You have to ask this one critical question: Are case costs taken out of the total settlement before or after the lawyer’s percentage is calculated?
+You have to ask this one critical question: Are case costs taken out of the total settlement before or after the lawyer's percentage is calculated?
 It sounds like a minor detail, but it can literally change your net recovery by thousands of dollars.
-A transparent lawyer won't just tell you—they'll show you in the agreement and explain it line by line.
+This distinction matters especially in Colorado, where non-economic damages are capped at $1,500,000 as of 2025, and where the modified comparative negligence rule under C.R.S. § 13-21-111 may reduce recoveries if a plaintiff is found more than 50% at fault.
+Additionally, cases must be filed within Colorado's three-year statute of limitations under C.R.S. § 13-80-101.
+A transparent lawyer won't just tell you the fee structure—they'll show you in the retainer agreement and explain it line by line, demonstrating exactly when costs are deducted and how the final settlement gets distributed among case expenses, attorney fees, and your recovery.

 Why a Firm’s Financial Resources Matter

-This is exactly why your law firm’s financial stability is so important.
-A well-funded firm has the war chest to match them, blow for blow.
-They can afford to hire the best experts for your case, not just the cheapest ones.
-They can fund a thorough investigation and, if necessary, take your case all the way to a jury trial without ever blinking.
+This is exactly why a law firm's financial stability is so important.
+A well-funded firm has the resources to match large corporations and insurance companies, blow for blow.
+They can afford to hire the best expert witnesses for a case, not just the cheapest options available.
+They can fund a thorough investigation and, if necessary, take a case all the way to a jury trial without hesitation.
+In Colorado personal injury claims, this matters tremendously.
+Under Colorado's three-year statute of limitations (C.R.S. § 13-80-101), there's limited time to build a bulletproof case.
+Additionally, Colorado's modified comparative negligence rule (C.R.S. § 13-21-111) bars recovery if a plaintiff is more than 50% at fault—making expert testimony crucial.
+With non-economic damages capped at $1,500,000 as of 2025, maximizing every available avenue of recovery becomes essential.
+A financially stable firm can pursue the strongest possible strategy rather than settling prematurely.

 Why Communication and Technology Matter